-Amongst other things, carbon markets are expected to provide significant financial rewards for indigenous peoples and communities to continue to preserve their traditional forested lands.
+Among other things, carbon markets are expected to provide significant financial rewards for indigenous peoples and communities to continue to preserve their traditional forested lands.
 Since 2008, over US$7.5 billion has been committed to REDD+ projects, with many more billions promised.
 The main global REDD+ database currently has 647 registered projects in 40 countries amounting to US$3.32 billion.

 Most of these initiatives are located on indigenous lands, since indigenous peoples legally own more than 11 percent of the world’s remaining forests, with traditional ownership and land tenure covering an even greater area, which supports close to 80 percent of the planet’s terrestrial biodiversity.

-Some proponents of REDD+ initiatives argue that these projects would help sustain local cultures and communities, while protecting global biodiversity.
+Some proponents of REDD+ initiatives argue that these projects would help sustain local cultures and communities while protecting global biodiversity.

-Others are more cautious, pointing out that such outcomes could be achieved only when collective and individual land rights and indigenous customary laws, as enshrined in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), are properly recognized.
-To date, however, many indigenous communities remain unrecognized by state governments, while the essential elements of UNDRIP (e.g., Free Prior and Informed Consent, or FPIC) are absent from REDD+ initiatives.
+Others are more cautious, pointing out that such outcomes could be achieved only when collective and individual land rights and indigenous customary laws, as enshrined in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), are properly recognised.
+To date, however, many indigenous communities remain unrecognised by state governments, while the essential elements of UNDRIP (e.g., Free Prior and Informed Consent, or FPIC) are absent from REDD+ initiatives.

 Avoided-deforestation projects pose a problem rarely considered: the fate of the forest dwellers themselves.
 Photo: Nicolas Villaume/CWE from “Guarani: The Price of Carbon“

 Debates about the pros and cons of market-based mitigation measures continue at the local, national and international levels.